-Knight's Sales and Marketing strategy will focus on 3 key activities: creating demand among targeted prescribers, ensuring distribution to appropriate points of sale and securing reimbursement for consumers.
-Knight plans to expand its Sales and Marketing team and capabilities as it acquires additional products.
+Knight's sales and marketing strategy will focus on 3 key activities: creating demand among targeted prescribers, ensuring distribution to appropriate points of sale and securing reimbursement for consumers.
+Knight plans to expand its sales and marketing team and capabilities as it acquires additional products and nears commercialization.